ZakKorme/daily-c-practice/1_Foundation/foundations.md

    - Failing to include the header file
    - Confusing a character constant and a character string
    - Using the wrong bounds for an array (index 0 and extra location for null character)

+## Day 5 - Pointers

+1. A pointer provides an indirect means of accessing the value of a particular data item
+   - a varaible whose vaule is a memory address
+   - its value is the address of another location in memory that can contain a value
+   - allows us to return multiple values from a function
+   - pointers provide direct memory access
+2. Operations on Pointers
+   - Assign Address
+   - Dereference (\*: vaule stored)
+   - Pointer Address
+   - Pointer Arithmetic
+   - Difference between two pointers
+   - Relational Operators to compare the vaules of two pointers
+3. **DO NOT DEREFERENCE AN UNINITIALIZED POINTER**
+4. We can use the const keyword when declaring a pointer to indicate that the **value pointed** to must not be changed
+   - const int \*pCount = &count
+5. We can also use the const keyword when indicating that the pointer always points to the same address
+   - int \*const pCount = &count
+6. Pointer of type void\* can contain the address of a data item of any type
+   - Cannot be derefernced directly
+   - the void pointer must first be explicitly cast to another pointer type before it is dereferenced
+7. Pointers and Arrays
+   - the address operator is not used
+   - when you define a pointer that is used to point to the elements of an array, you do not designate the pointer as type "pointer to array".
+You designate the pointer as pointing to the type of element that is contained in the array
+8.